Difference Between Gnats and Fruit Flies

 2. Gnats eat organic matter in the indoor potted plants or soil of the garden.
 On the flip side, fruit flies feed on overripe fruits as well as rotting food in trash cans.

-3. Gnats Larvae in the plant-soil due to excess moisture.
-On the other hand, the eggs of female fruit fly planted on the organic material, which is decaying.
+3. Gnats Larvae in the plant soil due to excess moisture.
+On the other hand, the eggs of female fruit flies are planted on the organic material, which is decaying.

-4. In the suborder Nematocera, gnats are generally found and they are in the families Anisopodidae, Sciaridae, and Mycetophilidae.
-In contrast, fruit flies fall under two families, namely Drosophila and tephritidae.
+4. In the suborder Nematocera, gnats are found and they are in the families Anisopodidae, Sciaridae, and Mycetophilidae.
+In contrast, fruit flies fall under two families: Drosophila and Tephritidae.

-5. Gnats are majorly found in damp and moist places like swamps, forests, and even meadows.
-Meanwhile, all over the world fruit flies can be found but because they are ripping fruits fascinated are commonly found in restaurants and kitchens.
+5. Gnats are mostly found in damp and moist places like swamps, forests, and meadows.
+Meanwhile, all over the world, fruit flies can be found, but because they are ripping, fruits fascinated are commonly found in restaurants and kitchens.

 Difference Between Gnats and Fruit Flies